rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/competition.md

         - (L-M-S)-(L-M-S) is 100 + 100 = 200 pts
 - Incomplete cycle point is calculated based on the points for individual hoops, halved

-Deductions for manual control: Your maximum score, pre-deduction, is 400.
+Deductions/bonuses for manual/automatic control: Your maximum score, pre-deduction, is 400.
 The deduction is then applied to your capped score.
+For bonuses, your score is still capped at 400.
 * +30% for RX200 pitch/yaw control (max score is still 400)
 * +0% for servo pitch/yaw control
 * -10% for manual pitch/yaw control
+* +20% for detecting hoop position automatically
 * -20% for manual loading (moving the ball from the holding area to the receptacle)
 * -30% for manual arming (storing the potential energy used to fire the ball)
 * -20% for manual firing (making the ball shoot)

-**Deductions may change values between today and Thursday depending on how everybody does**

 ## Score Calculation
 Your overall score will be the sum of your best run on each event.
 Each event can be completed multiple times at different levels.